-The off-shell $V^\star$ is the propagator in our processes and couples to the massless electron current, as shown in Fig.~\ref{fig:Z_boson_production_Feynman_diagram}(c) and Fig.~\ref{fig:Z_boson_production_Feynman_diagram}(d).
-After above said reduction of the vertices, there were some terms proportional to $q^\mu$ that yields zero upon contraction with the electron current, hence dropped from the above expressions.
-We note that although $h^Z$ and $f^\gamma$ appears together in the off-shell vertex of $\gamma ZZ$ in Eq.~(\ref{eq:aTGC_off-shel_vertex_azz}), they decouple after choosing separate processes; the $f^V$ appear only in $e^+e^-\to ZZ$ while $h^V$ appear only in $e^+e^-\to Z\gamma$.
+The off-shell $V^\star$ is the propagator in our processes and couples to the massless electron current, as shown in Fig.~\ref{fig:Z_boson_production_Feynman_diagram}(c), (d).
+After above-mentioned reduction of the vertices, there were some terms proportional to $q^\mu$ that yield zero upon contraction with the electron current, hence they are dropped from the above expressions.
+We note that although $h^Z$ and $f^\gamma$ appear together in the off-shell vertex of $\gamma ZZ$ in Eq.~(\ref{eq:aTGC_off-shel_vertex_azz}), they decouple after choosing separate processes; the $f^V$ appear only in $e^+e^-\to ZZ$, while the $h^V$ appear only in $e^+e^-\to Z\gamma$.
 This decoupling simplifies our analysis as we can study two processes independent of each other when we perform a global fit to the parameters in Section~\ref{sec:MCMC}.

-\section{Asymmetries, limits and sensitivity to anomalous couplings}
+\section{Asymmetries, limits, and sensitivity to anomalous couplings}

 In this section we thoroughly investigate the effects of anomalous couplings in the processes $e^+e^-\to ZZ$ and $e^+e^-\to Z\gamma$.
-We use tree level SM interactions along with anomalous couplings shown in Eq.~(\ref{aTGC_Lagrangian}) for our analysis.
+We use tree level SM interactions along-with anomalous couplings shown in Eq.~(\ref{aTGC_Lagrangian}) for our analysis.
 The Feynman diagrams for these processes are given in the Fig.~\ref{fig:Z_boson_production_Feynman_diagram} where the anomalous vertices are shown as big blobs.
-The helicity amplitudes for anomalous part together with SM contributions for both these processes are given in ~\ref{appendix:helicity_amplitude}.
-These are then used to calculate the polarization observables and the cross section which are given in the ~\ref{appendix:Expresson_observables}.
+The helicity amplitudes for the anomalous part together with SM contributions for both these processes are given in~\ref{appendix:helicity_amplitude}.
+These are then used to calculate the polarization observables and the cross section which are given in~\ref{appendix:Expresson_observables}.